 It’s probably no exaggeration to claim that musicians have at best an ambivalent, truculent, openly confrontational relationship with the office.
-When not writing about being in love, not being in love, wanting to be in love, wanting to not be in love, not wanting to be in love, etc, they can be found pouring scorn and ridicule on those who dutifully waste their days in offices when there is all that freedom to be enjoyed.
+When not writing about being in love, not being in love, wanting to be in love, wanting to not be in love, etc, they can be found pouring scorn and ridicule on those who dutifully waste their days in offices when there is all that freedom to be enjoyed.

 Thus one could imagine songs about office furniture being about as rare as occasions when Caílte mac Rónáin is unable to explain how a particular hill, valley or river in Ireland came by its name.